alagu/alagu.github.com/_posts/2021-06-05-how-to-ship-features-in-your-first-job.md

 9. **Release it to production**
     1. Merge your code with master
     2. Release to production with senior engineers.
-    3. Watch Luckyorange, metrics after the release - see if users are using your features.
+    3. Watch metrics after the release - see if users are using your features.

 If you read this, also read [20 tips for your first job](http://atulchitnis.net/2011/first-job/)